-Quarantine has been shortened and simplified: if people present with symptom(s), they should self-isolate immediately for seven days and contact their doctor to get tested as soon as possible.
-If the test is positive, they must remain in quarantine and if the test is negative, they can leave quarantine if their clinical condition allows them to do so.
+Quarantine has been extended: if people present with symptom(s), they should self-isolate immediately for ten days and contact their doctor to get tested as soon as possible (however, testing capacity is limited).

-Travel restrictions have been modified:
+Travel restrictions have been modified: non-essential travel to Belgium is prohibited.